-In all our travels around the world and our quest to discover new countries and all the amazing sights, sounds and experiences we are privileged with along the way, how much of our own country do we leave unseen and undiscovered?
+In all our travels around the world and our quest to discover new countries and all the amazing sights, sounds and experiences more exotic destinations have to offer, we can often forget that there are just as many awesome destinations and attractions in our own backyard with a staycation.
+Yet in our excitement to see the far away destinations how much of our own country do we leave unseen and undiscovered?

-My own country of England and the United Kingdom for example has had a magnificent run of world class cultural and sporting events over the last 18 months, and I have been lucky to be able to see and experience some of it.
-With the London 2012 Olympics, Paralympics, the Royal wedding and the Diamond Jubilee just for starters, England has been a non stop celebration, and the Visit Britain campaign has been in full swing, promoting our rich natural history and heritage.
+My own country of England and the United Kingdom in general has had a magnificent run of world class cultural and sporting events over the last 18 months, and I have been lucky to be able to see and experience some of it.
+With the London 2012 Olympics and Paralympics, the Royal wedding and the Diamond Jubilee just for starters, England has been a non stop celebration over 2012 and 2013, and the Visit Britain campaign has been in full swing, promoting our rich natural history and heritage.

 But by travelling for short weekends or weeks away in your own country – especially in an area relatively local to you – or by having a string of days out near our own home and taking advantage of free or cheap attractions such as museums or world heritage sites, you can save a lot of money too, especially when you consider you haven’t forked out for flights, insurance and everything else associated with backpacking.
 This is a really good option if you can’t afford the whole lump sum payout of getting to your backpacking destination or you want to satiate your travel desire slightly whilst you are saving up.